adamawalters/flashcard-app/README.md

 # FlipFlash - Flashcard App

 This is a web app that lets students and teachers create and update flashcards for use as a study tool.
 It is deployed [on Vercel](https://flashcard-app-wine-nine.vercel.app/).
-Please note - _the server may take a minute to boot up_.
+Please note - __the server may take a minute to boot up__.

 The front-end is created using React (leveraging React Router) and the flashcard data is stored in a JSON server.
 The front-end sends CRUD requests to the server to create, update, and delete decks and flashcards within the decs.

 The styling utilizes CSS Bootstrap and some custom CSS.

+## Screenshots

 ## Structure